apache/pekko-grpc/README.md

-# akka-grpc
+# Apache Pekko gRPC

-Support for building streaming gRPC servers and clients on top of Akka Streams.
+Support for building streaming gRPC servers and clients on top of Pekko Streams.

-This library is meant to be used as a building block in projects using the Akka toolkit.
+This library is meant to be used as a building block in projects using the Pekko toolkit.

 ## Documentation